prtksh/html-dom-tree/README.md

 # html-dom-tree
-a simple vscode extension for html that shows the DOM tree in a side panel for easy viewing
+a simple vscode extension for html that shows the DOM tree in a side panel for easy viewing parent&child anchor tags.

+## install
+## usage
+## contribute